Peter Adriaens

-Peter Adriaens is a Professor of Engineering and Entrepreneurship at the University of Michigan.
-He is an expert in the field of clean technology development.
+Peter Adriaens is a professor of engineering and entrepreneurship at the University of Michigan, specializing in the field of clean technology development.

+Career

 Academic career

-Adriaens a B.Sc. in 1984 and M.S. in 1986 from Ghent University, following by a PhD in Environmental Sciences at University of California, Riverside.
+Peter Adriaens graduated with a B.Sc. from the University of Ghent, Belgium, in 1984 and an M.Sc. in 1986 from the same institution.
+Afterwards, he earned a PhD in Environmental Sciences from the University of California, Riverside.
 While completing his PhD, Adriaens was involved in experts surrounding the biodegradation of PCBs via two strains of bacteria.
 His research was presented to the American Society for Microbiology in May 1989.
-He has also completed post-doctorate work at Stanford University.
-Adriaens is now a Professor of Civil and Environmental Engineering at the University of Michigan and a Professor of Entrepreneurship at the Ross Business School at the university.
-He also serves as the Cleantech Director of the university's Wolverine Venture Fund.
+He has also completed postdoctoral work at Stanford University.
+Since early 2010s, Adriaens has been a professor of civil and environmental Engineering at the University of Michigan and a professor of entrepreneurship at the Ross Business School of the university.
+He also has been serving as the cleantech director of the university's Wolverine Venture Fund.
 He has been a Distinguished Professor of Entrepreneurship at the Sichuan University in Chengdu.
 He is a past president of the Association of Environmental Science and Engineering Professors.

 Clean technology development and finance

 Adriaens worked as a consultant on both the Exxon Valdez oil spill and the Gulf War oil spill, and has been interviewed about other oil spills in his capacity as an environmental engineer.
 He has also been interviewed on entrepreneurship issues, such as the valuation of newly public companies.
 At times he has been interviewed about the intersection between both engineering and entrepreneurship, in addition to the cleantech industry.

 Adriaens is a director of the Watershed Capital Group.
 Adriaens has made contributions to the field of Environmental Finance, especially in the field of cleantech clusters.
 He is the founder of Global CleanTech LLC, and a Director for CleanTech Acceleration Partners as well as for the Global CleanTech Cluster Association.
 In addition, he is appointed at Limnotech as academic in residence and director of Asian operations.